Written by Maggie Sabin, Primary Teacher, Amsterdam International Community School

 Really take time to reflect on your personal beliefs about learning, about your community or about your students.
 Take note of what you believe is important and what your teaching philosophy is.
 Really ask yourself these questions:

-- What might be some outdated thoughts or practices on learning do I or my school has?
+- What might be some outdated thoughts or practices on learning do I or my school have?

 - What learning programs are already in place?
 How can I change or work with them to make learning more meaningful?